<?xml version="1.0" encoding="utf-8" ?>

 - Common Exploits Against Web Applications

-Chapter 5: Security Policy Deployment
+Chapter 5: Security Policy Deployments: Concepts and Terminology

 - Defining Learning